Fr. Peter-Michael is available to speak on: Ethics, Social Justice, Celtic Spirituality, and the New Media among other topics. Learn more »

 After the devastation of Hurricane Katrina, Fr.
 Peter was dispatched along with other clergy and laity to the area as part of the Emergency Response Team of the International Orthodox Christian Charities.
 He was also part of the Critical Stress Incident team deployed to Virginia Tech after the campus shootings.
 Fr.
 Peter has been performing research on the Theology of Crisis and Suffering a topic of particular interest.

 Along with the radio program Fr.
 Peter has written for his Archdiocese Magazine Credinta on the topics of American Orthodox Church History and North American Saints.
 He writes weekly on his own blog at www.frpeterpreble.com.
-You can also hear his homilies on Ancient Faith Radio.
+You can hear his homilies on Ancient Faith Radio, and, he has a new eBook out on Amazon called “The Heartbeat of Leadership”.

 A convert from Roman Catholicism, Fr.
 Peter has a deep respect and understanding of Celtic and Orthodox Spirituality and how the two very different but similar forms of Spirituality can work together.